MENOPAUSE AND PMS

 The success of your Acupuncture treatment depends on the experience and skills of your acupuncturist.
 You must find the best acupuncturist to achieve the best results.

 Larisa Turin has the unique combination of education and experience.
-No other acupuncturist in Chicago or suburbs has a comparable education and experience.
+No other acupuncturist in Northbrook or suburbs has a comparable education and experience.

 Every graduate of a Traditional Chinese/Oriental Medicine college knows the location of acupuncture points.
 But this hardly will result in successful treatment of most conditions.